DAF201/2022_fall_school_garbage/Logic.md

 ## Truth Set

-A truth set is a set contains all values of x that make the proposition true.
+A truth set is a set contains all values of x that make the proposition true

 Example, P(x):"x is a factor of 8", Domain:all positive integers